 The most significant member of American Motors’ Project IV of 1966 was the AMX concept car.
 Displayed as a “design experiment,” the two-passenger sports model featured a cantilever-type top and no front A-pillars.
-An old feature was revived with the “Ramble Seat” with two more passengers seated in the trunk area.
+The “Ramble Seat" in back of the car provided two additional passengers seated in the trunk area.
 The lid flipped up for access and the rear window rose as a windbreak.
-Mounted on a 98-inch wheelbase and 179 inches long, the AMX prototype closely previewed the production model that was introduced at the 1968 Chicago Auto Show.
+Mounted on a 98-inch wheelbase and 179 inches long, the AMX prototype closely previewed the 1968 production models.